 (e) Performance Reviews: to carry out performance reviews.

-12. We confirm that that for the purposes of the Data Protection Act 1998, the Employer is a Data Controller of the personal information in connection with your employment.
+12. We confirm that that for the purposes of UK Data Protection Legislation, the Employer is a Data Controller of the personal information in connection with your employment.
 This means that we determine the purposes for which, and the manner in which, your personal information is processed.

 13. If you consider that any information held about you is inaccurate then you should tell your line manager or the Data Protection Officer and, if we agree that the information is inaccurate then we will correct it.
 If we do not agree with the correction then we will note your comments.